Roger Bowen: Chess

-Personal life
+Personal life and death

 Bowen met and married the Bronx-raised Ann Raim, in Chicago.

 After they moved to San Francisco, Ann formed the Pitschel Players, " named after Second City/Committee master carpenter Roland Pitschel and master Committee waitress/tip hustler Barbara Pitschel", an improvisational comedy group, and directed the group of political and social satirists, that played for ten years, performing with Country Joe McDonald, at Episcopal Church of St. John the Evangelist, San Francisco, on weekends at the Intersection for the Arts and other venues in San Francisco and the Bay Area.
 The Pitschel Players included Paul Willson, John Pray, Robin Menken, John Bailey, James Carroll Pickett III, Gene Babo (musical director) and Edie McClurg (beginning 1975).
 In 1974, producer Joe Roth and the Pitschel Players relocated to Los Angeles.
 Soon after 11 November 1973, Roth and Bowen leased 8162 Melrose Avenue, as the Pitschel Players Cabaret, which was the former Ash Grove nightclub site, and the later L.A.
 Improv.
 Al Franken and Tom Davis performed at the Pitschel Players Cabaret.
 David Lander and Michael McKean "moonlighted" by performing at the Pitschel Players Cabaret.
 The Pitschel Players appeared in 1977's Cracking Up.

 In 1980, Bowen and Ann moved back to New York.

 Bowen died of a heart attack at the age of 63 while on vacation in Marathon, Florida.
 His death came one day after that of McLean Stevenson, who played Blake for the first three seasons of the M*A*S*H television series.
 (Stevenson also died from a heart attack; because of this strange coincidence, Bowen's family did not make the news of his death public until a week afterward in an attempt to minimize any confusion over the two actors and their obituaries.)